-Because of the generous commitment of the college and its alumni to neuroscience and because of the success of the neuroscience faculty in obtaining federal and private research support, Williams enjoys state-of-the-art facilities for neuroscience teaching and research including laboratories equipped to conduct:
+Because of the generous commitment of the college and its alumni to neuroscience and because of the success of the neuroscience faculty in obtaining federal and private research support, Williams enjoys state-of-the-art facilities.
+These include research and teaching labs equipped to perform:

-- Facilities are available for neuromorphometry, computer assisted 3-D reconstructions, and standard histology and immunocytochemistry.
+- Facilities are available for neuromorphometry, computer assisted 3-D reconstructions, and standard histology and immunocytochemistry, as well as facilities for performing microinjections.

-- Electrophysiological research including intracellular recording and single and multiple unit recording from animals, and evoked potentials from both animals and humans.
+- Electrophysiological research including patch clamp recording, intracellular recording, and single and multiple unit recording from animals, as well as evoked potentials from both animals and humans.

 - Facilities and expertise in the optogenetic activation and inhibition of neuronal populations.

-- Behavioral testing in a variety of species including telemetric monitoring of behavioral and physiological states, classical and operant conditioning, automated recording of vocalizations, activity monitors for Drosophila, and several rodent maze systems with automated tracking.
+- Behavioral testing in a variety of species including telemetric monitoring of behavioral and physiological states, self-administration of addictive substances, classical and operant conditioning, automated recording and analysis of vocalizations, activity monitors for Drosophila, and rodent maze systems with automated tracking.

 - Instrumentation for EEG recording and eye tracking.